alice-labs/plugin-woocommerce/wp-content/plugins/myaliceai/readme.txt

 = Where do I get the auth key? =

 Go to https://app.getalice.ai/register and complete the profile.
-After adding WooCommerce chanel, you will get the key.
+After adding WooCommerce channel, you will get the key.